Rust async/await: Async executor

 Start executing async tasks

 Once the task is spawned, the executor will keep running the async runtime if any events are scheduled.
-In our example we are calling Executor::step() in a loop.
-Note that we are limiting the number of steps to 30 so that we can run the example in the Rust playground.
+In our example, we call it Executor::step() and put it in a loop.
+Note that we are limiting the number of steps to 30 to run the example in the Rust playground.

 2. The executor loops through the task_queue and executes the tasks.
-In this scenario, it finds only one task in the task_queue.
+This scenario finds only one task in the task_queue.
 It calls the poll method on the task.

 3. The task scheduled here contains the patrol_closure.
 The task involves the poll method of the patrol_closure.

 4. The patrol_closure is in the 🚀 Patrol::Start state.
-In this state the closure starts from the beginning of the function.
+In this state, the closure starts at the beginning of the function.
 The goto_closure is created by capturing the unit and poses[0] in the closure environment.
 The initial state of the closure is set to 🚀 Goto::Start.

 async fn patrol(unit: UnitRef, poses: [i32; 2]) {